kyma-project/kyma/docs/security/03-06-oauth2-server.md

 >**TIP:** If you have any questions about the ORY-Kyma integration, you can ask them on the **#security** [Slack channel](http://slack.kyma-project.io/) and get answers directly from Kyma developers.

-# ??
+## Configuration guidelines

-## Oauth2 client data persistence
+### Oauth2 client data persistence

 To prevent data loss, the Oauth2 server stores the registered client data in a database.
 By default, Kyma comes with a pre-configured, in-cluster PostgreSQL database that requires no manual setup.
 This configuration is not, however, considered production-ready and we recommend using an external database.
-This section provides guidance on migrating your Oauth2 server to the persistence mode of your choice.
-It also describes the migration mechanism itself.
-To learn more about the persistence modes in Kyma, read [this](#configuration-o-auth2-server-profiles) section.
+[This section](#configuration-o-auth2-server-profiles) provides guidance on migrating your Oauth2 server to the persistence mode of your choice, and describes the migration mechanism itself.

 ### The `ory-hydra-credentials` Secret

 To establish a connection with a database, Hydra needs a set of credentials provided by the user as Helm overrides.
 Depending on the desired persistence mode, some of those values are also required to configure optional ORY sub-charts, i.e. the PostgreSQL database and Gcloud proxy mechanism.
 To reduce the number of in-cluster Kubernetes Secrets and to avoid confusion, the components involved follow the single Secret policy.
 Namely, they all use the `ory-hydra-credentials` Secret as the only source of credentials.
 Being an ORY-related object, the Secret resides in the `kyma-system` Namespace.

+>**TIP:** We strongly recommend backing up this secret after every installation/upgrade procedure.

 ### Reaping the parameters